InfiniteCoder01/GameBoyStory/README.md

-# GameBoy
+# GameBoyStory
- GameBoy made by Dima
+ GameBoyStory - GameBoy made by Dima

-# Custom Story Mario Game soon!
+# Custom "The Story of [I don't know what to put there yet...]"
+Game soon!